tayruxin/tp/docs/UserGuide.md

 * If you wish to know more about what each parameter means and how to use the add command, you can do so <a href="#adding-a-company--add-">here</a>.
 </div>

-3. You should see a new entry successfully added into LinkMeIn as shown below.
+**Step 3:** You should see a new entry successfully added into LinkMeIn as shown below.

 ![AddCommand.png](images/add-command/AfterAddCommand.png)